-SUB-SECTION 3 POSTAL SERVICES {EU: AND COURIER SERVICES}
+Sub-Section 3 - Postal Services

-Drafter's note; MERCOSUR is to consult and react on the proposed change of the title.
+Scope and definitions

-ARTICLE 20 SCOPE AND DEFINITIONS
+1. This Sub-section sets out principles of the regulatory framework for postal services regarding which the Parties have undertaken specific commitments in accordance with this Chapter.

-- This Sub-section sets out principles of the regulatory framework for postal services regarding which the Parties have undertaken specific commitments in accordance with this Chapter. - Nothing in this Sub-Section requires a party to liberalise services reserved to one or more designated operators as indicated in its schedule of commitments. - 3.
-For the purpose of this Sub-section: - (a) "Postal service"16 means services involving the collecting, sorting, transport and delivery of postal items whether to domestic or foreign destinations, whether priority, non-priority, urgent, express, etc., performed by any operator whether public or private. - (b) "Postal item" [EU: an item addressed in the final form in which it is to be carried by a postal service provider.
-In addition to items of correspondence, such items also include for instance books, catalogues, newspapers, periodicals and postal parcels containing merchandise with or without commercial value"].
+2. Nothing in this Sub-Section requires a party to liberalise services reserved to one or more designated operators as indicated in its schedule of commitments.

-[MSR to reflect on the basis of the above EU proposal]
+3. For the purpose of this Sub-section:

-[EU new proposal: Postal Item means an item up to 31.5kg addressed in the final form in which it is to be carried by any type of delivery service provider, whether public or private, and may include items such as a letter, parcel, newspaper, catalogue, and others.]
+(a) "Postal service"13 means services involving the collecting, sorting, transport and delivery of postal items whether to domestic or foreign destinations, whether priority, non-priority, urgent, express, etc., performed by any operator whether public or private.

-Postal item means an item addressed in the final form in which it is to be carried by a postal service provider, whether public or private, and may include items such as a letter, parcel, newspaper, catalogue and others.
+(b) "Postal item" means an item addressed in the final form in which it is to be carried by a postal service provider, whether public or private, and may include items such as a letter, parcel, newspaper, catalogue and others.